-- 1. Incomplete method : This method is incomplete method of maintaining the accounting records as the aspects, debits and credits, of every transaction are recorded. - 2.
+- 1. Incomplete method : This method is incomplete method of maintaining the accounting records as both the aspects, debits and credits, of every transaction are not recorded. - 2.
 Arithmatical Accuracy cannot be checked : Under this system no real and nominal accounts are maintained.
 As such a trial balance cannot be prepared to check the arithmetical accuracy of the books of accounts.

-- 3. True profit or loss cannot be ascertained : As under this system all the accounts are not prepared like Nominal A/C which is the base for calculating actual profit.
+- 3. True profit or loss cannot be ascertained : As under this system all the accounts are not prepared like Nominal A/c which is the base for calculating actual profit.
 So the profit ascertained under this method is not reliable. - 4.
 True financial position of the business cannot be judged : Since real accounts are not maintained.
-It is not possible to prepare a balance sheet showing the true financial position of the business. - 5.
-No recognition in the assessment of income Tax & Sales Tax : The system fails to reveal the true profit and sales of a business.
+It is not possible to prepare a balance sheet showing the true financial position of the business. - No recognition in the assessment of income Tax & Sales Tax The system fails to reveal the true profit and sales of a business.
 As such, the accounts maintained under the system are not accepted by Tax authorities. - 6.
 Preparation of Trial Balance not possible : This method does not record both the aspect of a transaction.
 So trial balance is not possible as all debit and credit items was not there.

-ts of Distinction Double entry system Incomplete Records system Aspects Both aspects of transactions are recorded.
-One aspect of transactions is recorded.
-Types of Accounts All the three types of accounts personal real and nominal are prepared.
-Only personal and cash accounts are prepred.
-Trial Balance Trail balance is prepared.
-Trial balance cannot be prepared.
-Profit & loss Profit is ascertained by preparing profit and Loss Account.
+Point ts of Distinction Double entry system Incomplete Records system (i) Aspects Both aspects of transactions are recorded.
+One or both aspects of transac- tions may be recorded. (ii) Types of Accounts All the three types of accounts personal real and nominal are prepared.
+Only personal and cash accounts are prepared. (iii) Trial Balance Trail balance is prepared.
+Trial balance cannot be prepared. (iv) Profit & loss Profit is ascertained by preparing profit and Loss Account.
 It is not possible to prepare Profit and Loss Account.
-Profit is calculated by preparing Statement of profit.
-Financial Position Balance Sheet is prepared to ascertain financial position.
+Profit is calculated by preparing Statement of profit and loss. (v) Financial Position Balance Sheet is prepared to ascertain financial position.
 Balance Sheet is not prepared.
-Statement of affairs gives a rough idea of financial position.
-Proof Accounting records are treated as proof in the Court of Law.
-Accounting record are not treated as proof in the court of Law.
-Tax Authorities Tax authorities recognise this system.
-Tax authorities do not recognise this system.
-Suitability It is suitable in all the cases.
+Statement of affairs gives a rough idea of financial position. (vi) Proof Accounting records are treated as proof in the Court of Law.
+Accounting record are not treated as proof in the Court of Law. (vii) Tax Authorities Tax authorities recognise this system.
+Tax authorities do not recognise this system. (viii) Suitability It is suitable in all types of business concerns.
 It is suitable only in case of small business houses.
-Aspects Types of Accounts Trial Balance Profit & loss Financial Position Proof Tax Authorities AspectsBoth aspects of transactions are recorded.Types of AccountsAll the three types of accounts personal real and nominal are prepared.Trial BalanceTrail balance is prepared.Profit & lossProfit is ascertained by preparing profit and Loss Account.Financial PositionBalance Sheet is prepared to ascertain financial position.Proof Tax AuthoritiesAccounting records are treated as proof in the Court of Law.